braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/locations_and_geofences.md

 2. Braze location collection must not be disabled.

+{% alert important %}
->  Braze location collection is enabled by default.
+  Braze location collection is enabled by default.
 To verify your location collection status on Android, ensure that `com_appboy_disable_location_collection` is not set to `true` in your `appboy.xml`.
+{% endalert %}

 ### Step 1: Update build.gradle